The Book of Love (The Magnetic Fields song): "Il Libro Dell' Amore (The Book of Love)" by 2CELLOS feat. Zucchero

 The song was translated into Italian as "Il Libro Dell' Amore" and rerecorded by Italian singer Zucchero and the Croatian duo musicians 2Cellos on the album In2ition.

 Cheryl Bentyne version

 Cheryl Bentyne covered "The Book of Love" on her 2006 album The Book of Love, accompanied by gospel singer Mark Kibble.

 Chaps Choir version

 On April 30, 2016, the Islington, London-based all-male Chaps Choir released its live version of "The Book of Love" as Side B of a double A-sided 7" vinyl single with Side A being "Anyone Who Knows What Love Is (Will Understand)" by Samantha Whates featuring Chaps Choir.
 Directed by musician Dominic Stichbury, the Chaps Choir version was recorded at the Union Chapel in Islington and released independently on 2016 Good Chap Records and available as a 7" vinyl and digitally.

+The Shadowboxers version

+The Shadowboxers recorded a version for The Book of Love, a 2016 independent film which took its name from the song.
+This version features uncredited vocals by Justin Timberlake.
+The film's soundtrack entitled The Book of Love (Original Motion Picture Soundtrack) was composed by Timberlake and Mitchell Owens and was released on January 13, 2017.

 Atle Pettersen version

 On November 12, 2019, Norwegian pop artist Atle Pettersen released "Juletid" ("Christmas Time") on digital platforms with new Christmas-themed lyrics in Norwegian.